javadoug/swizzle-params/README.md

     console.log(`your api url is ${appUrl}`

 swizzle.json:
+    // defines which files are "swizzled"
     "files": ["src/config.js*", "package.json"],
-    "params": [
+    // document all your parameters in one place "params": [
         {"name": "appPort", "description": "the app port", "default-value": "443"}, {"name": "appKey", "description": "the app key", "default-value": "YOUR_APP_KEY", "generated": true},